sumit-s-upadhyay/instagram-clone/README.md

-# Instagram Clone with firebase as backend
+# Instagram Clone using firebase for backend side

-# This Project is Under Development
+# This Project is Under Development. check it later.